 At the heart of Longueville is our Restaurant with a home grown menu offering the freshest produce from our walled garden and farm.
 Chef/Proprietor William O'Callaghan is at the centre of this field-to-fork ethos and is the driving force behind its working farm, extensive gardens and distillery, ensuring all this precious produce comes to the table.

 Longueville House offers laid back luxury and welcomes residential group gatherings for lunch and dinner, accommodating corporate and family occasions very well.
-We offer four dining spaces for private dining catering for up to 40 resident guests at one sitting.
+We offer four dining spaces for private dining catering for up to 50 guests at one sitting.

 Three of these dining areas are inter-connected - The Turner Room, The Presidents' Room and The Library.
 The Chinese Room is located nearby and set slightly apart.

-A large, curved glass room, (designed by Richard Turner in 1865, the finest ironmaster and glasshouse designer of the Victorian era), seats a maximum of 80 Guests spread over nine tables and because of the under-floor heating system, can be used year round.
+A large, curved glass room, (designed by Richard Turner in 1865, the finest ironmaster and glasshouse designer of the Victorian era), seats a maximum of 40 Guests and because of the under-floor heating system, can be used year round.
 Light and bright, stylishly decorated and lit by candle and soft fairy lights, has magnificent views overlooking The Blackwater Valley.
 It's as close as one gets to dining outdoors here in Ireland!

 The room is stylishly decorated in soft shades of taupes and toffees on the walls and fabrics, with tall Georgian windows and a southern aspect make it bright, airy and warm.